Club América (women): Grounds

-On 11 October 2023, América announced that the Cancha Centenario field will be expand it with the objective of converting it into a small stadium.
-The expansion of this field is in part due to the planned closure of the Estadio Azteca so that it can be remodeled in preparation for the 2026 FIFA Men's World Cup.

-Due to the remodeling of the Azteca for the 2026 FIFA Men's World Cup, América will temporally be playing most of its home games at the Ciudad de los Deportes stadium while the remodeling work is completed.
+On 11 October 2023, América announced that the Cancha field located at their training grounds field would be expanded with the objective of converting it into a small stadium.
+The expansion of this field was in part due to the planned closure of the Estadio Azteca so that it could be remodeled in preparation for the 2026 FIFA Men's World Cup.
+Due to the remodeling of the Azteca for the 2026 FIFA Men's World Cup, América temporally played most of its home games at the Ciudad de los Deportes stadium while the remodeling work was completed.
+América Femenil returned to play at the Estadio Azteca during the Apertura 2026 tournament.
+The expansion of the Cancha Centenario field was finally completed on August 2026, converting it into a small capacity stadium of 5,000 seats, and renaming it to “El Nido”.